slackpanos/SlackOnly-Docs/README.md

 ## How to use SlackOnly

-There are a variety of ways to enable and use SlackOnly on your Slackware installation.
+There is a variety of package managers that will enable you to use SlackOnly on your Slackware installation.

- * Install slackpkg+
+ * slackpkg+
- * Install slpkg
+ * slpkg
- * Install slapt-get
- * Install gslapt and use it with slapt-get
+ * slapt-get and gslapt

 #### Slackpkg+ Usage

-__Important:  slackpkg+ does not provide automatic dependency resolution.
-Skip down to one of the other package managers for this feature__
+    *This package manager does not offer automatic dependency resolution.*

 1. Install slackpkg+, which is an extension to slackpkg.

     * [Download slackpkg+ Here](http://www.slakfinder.org/slackpkg+.html)
-    * Then in the directory containing slackpkg+, as the root user run the following command to install slackpkg+:
+    * As the root user install slackpkg+ with the installpkg command:

-    > root@localhost~# installpkg slackpkg+*.t?z
+    > root@localhost:~# installpkg slackpkg+*.t?z

 2. Add to and edit the appropriate sections of slackpkgplus.conf.
 This file is located in /etc/slackpkg/ and requires root permissions to